shiftingphotons/moodytags/README.md

 » curl localhost:8000/ping
 pong%
 ```
-For running the client side of the stack, head up to [moodytags-client](https://github.com/shiftingphotons/moodytags-client)
+For running the client side of the stack head up to [moodytags-client](https://github.com/shiftingphotons/moodytags-client).

 ### Running the tests